MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-gridlines-snap-to-grid.md

 :::image type="content" source="media/desktop-gridlines-snap-to-grid/snap-to-grid-service-2.png" alt-text="Screenshot of the report canvas, showing how to use gridlines and snap-to-grid in Power BI service reports.":::

-## Enabling gridlines, snap-to-grid, and smart guides
+## Enable gridlines, snap-to-grid, and smart guides

 To enable gridlines and snap-to-grid, select the **View** menu, then turn on **Show gridlines** and **Snap to grid**.
 You can select one or both options; they operate independently.
 In addition, you can turn on **Show smart guides**, which provide relative guidelines when moving a visual or group of visuals.

 :::image type="content" source="media/desktop-gridlines-snap-to-grid/snap-to-grid-service-enable-grid-options-2.png" alt-text="Screenshot of the report canvas, showing how to enable gridlines and snap to grid in Power BI Desktop reports.":::

-## Using gridlines
+## Use gridlines

 Gridlines are visible guides that help you align your visuals.
 When you're trying to determine whether two (or more) visuals are aligned horizontally or vertically, use the gridlines to determine whether their borders align.